kintwadi/Generi-Controller-Advicer/README.md

 # Generic-Controller-Advicer
-You may probably know how paifull is to white a robust REST api.
+You may probably know how painful is to white a robust REST API.
 Let's assume we want to create an error handler that will print application errors to the user.
 So this project aims to provide a generic exception handling for spring based REST services. we will acomplish this task by using spring controller advicer concept.